hiconic-os/hiconic.platform.reflex/docs/configuration/configuration-assembly.md

 ## Motivation

-An RX application currently discovers and merges configuration from indexed classpath resources, the packaged filesystem mirror and the deployment `conf/` directory.
-This preserves composability, but a terminal application build does not yet prove that its packaged configuration is complete.
+An RX application discovers and merges configuration from indexed classpath resources and the deployment `conf/` directory.
+This preserves composability, but a terminal application build does not inherently prove that its packaged configuration is complete.
 Undeclared placeholders, incompatible fragments or missing sibling configuration can consequently remain undetected until the application starts or a particular configuration is first used.

 The terminal application build should therefore produce and validate an explicit static configuration closure.
-This closure is not a replacement for the source resources.
-It is a reproducible, inspectable view derived from them.
+This closure is a reproducible, inspectable runtime view derived from a separately retained, lossless copy of the source resources.

 The design has four goals: